AlexxIT/SonoffLAN/README.md

       devicekey: f9765c85-463a-4623-9cbe-8d59266cb2e4
 ```

+See [Getting devicekey manually](https://github.com/AlexxIT/SonoffLAN#getting-devicekey-manually) to retrieve the devicekey.

 ### Local only mode (DIY devices)

 Recommended for users who do not trust Cloud Servers for some reason.
 Only works with devices in DIY mode.